Helen Hooven Santmyer: Early life and education

 After finishing at Oxford, Santmyer returned to Xenia.
 In 1927, she befriended Mildred Sandoe, a librarian, who would become her literary assistant and later her life partner until Mildred's death almost fifty years later.
 In 1928, she joined the Xenia Woman's Club.
-During this time she wrote her second novel, The Fierce Dispute, published in 1929.
+During this time she wrote her second novel, The Fierce Dispute, published in 1929 with Houghton Mifflin.
 In the summer of 1930, Santmyer became a MacDowell colonist.
 There, she wrote her third novel, Farewell, Summer (published posthumously) and befriended actor and playwright Daniel Reed and novelist Thornton Wilder.

 The Depression forced the closure of the rope factory where Santmyer's father worked.
 He found employment in Orange County, California, the house was sold, and the family relocated to the West Coast.
 While in California, Santmyer started writing Ohio Town and Ladies.
 But after three years, her father retired due to failing health.
 Santmyer and her parents returned to near Xenia.

 Main career

 In 1935, she accepted the positions as Dean of Women and English department head at Cedarville College, in Cedarville, Ohio, then chartered as a Reformed Presbyterian college.
 During this time her writing continued, but because of her health, very slowly.
+At some point Santmyer became frustrated with New York publishing houses and ceased submitting manuscripts to them.
 In 1953, Cedarville College was purchased by a Baptist association, which demanded faculty to adhere to their Biblical literalism, and did not permit smoking or drinking.
 Santmyer resigned from the faculty.

 Santmyer and her parents moved back to the former Hooven family home, which had been repurchased by her brother-in-law.
 Santmyer's friend Sandoe, then working at the Dayton Public Library, found a position there for Santmyer as a research librarian, and provided the daily commute.
 Santmyer's father died in 1954, and her mother died in 1955.
 Sandoe then moved into the Santmyer house.